debbdeb/NarrateAStory/README.md

-NarrateAStory.com is a research platform dedicated to the mapping and preservation of ancient heritage.
+NarrateAStory.com is a platform for heritage conservation by documenting cultural heritage and shortwave radio signal strength at heritage sites.
 It provides a collaborative space where the general public can co-create and contribute data about lesser-known and unknown heritage sites, practices, and cultural artifacts.
 Through this platform, users can share knowledge, stories, and research to help preserve and promote global heritage.

 Key Features: